BalaKondaveeti/pg-ray/README.md

 ---

-## 🚀 Roadmap & Future Features
+## Roadmap & Future Features [Please contribute]

-I have big plans for PG-Ray and would love your help!
+Would love your help in completing these!
 Here is what is coming next:

 * [ ] **Shareable Links (No Backend):** Implement Base64 encoding of the plan directly into the URL.
 This will allow users to share a visualization with a peer via a simple link *without* storing the data on a server.
 * [ ] **Dagre Auto-Layout:** Improve graph rendering for massive, complex queries to reduce node overlap.